onweru/browse/exampleSite/content/docs/faq.md

 ## General questions

-### Do I need to have prior experience before proceeding with the Mainroad theme?
+### Do I need to have prior experience before proceeding with the Browse theme?

 **Yes.** You'll need to be familiar with Hugo before proceeding.
-[Our docs section]({{< ref "/docs/_index.md" >}} "Mainroad theme documentation") is intended for intermediate to advanced users and developers.
+[Our docs section]({{< ref "/docs/_index.md" >}} "Browse theme documentation") is intended for intermediate to advanced users and developers.
 Our documentation may still be helpful to users with minimal experience, but are not comprehensive.

 ### Do I need to use the extended version of Hugo?

-**No.** Mainroad theme intentionally does not use any features of the extended version.
+**No.** Browse theme intentionally does not use any features of the extended version.
 As such, the extended version of Hugo is not required (but applicable).

 ### Is there a list of all possible configuration options?